 This is pretty easy to do; simply subtract the property’s minimum bid amount from its market value.
 For example, a property with a SEV of $25,000 (i.e., $50,000 market value) and a minimum bid amount of $5,000 will have a spread of $45,000.

 Doing this per property is time-consuming.
-Fortunately, in any spreadsheet, I can use formulas to save some time, so I can just do one formula and then copy it to the entire column or row, and I don’t have to manually calculate every time.
+Fortunately, in any spreadsheet, I can use formulas to save time, so I can just do one formula and then copy it to the entire column or row, and I don’t have to calculate it every time manually.

 Remember that the spread calculated this way is the maximum possible free real estate equity I gain when I win that property.
 Of course, this is subject to bids from other investors, so the more they bid, the more opportunity I lose.

-With the spread calculated, I can sort the properties by their potential profit margin.
+I can sort the properties by their potential profit margin with the spread calculated.
 I can then set a minimum threshold, for example, $5,000.
-This means I can eliminate any property whose spread is below the threshold value.
+I can eliminate any property whose spread is below the threshold value.

 2. Filter by Type